Paul Ryan: Assessment of Speaker tenure

 Following Ryan's retirement announcement, an article in The Washington Post stated that Ryan was "leav[ing] behind a legacy of dramatically expanded government spending and immense deficits, a GOP president unchecked, a broken immigration system, and a party that's fast abandoning the free-trade principles that he himself championed."
-According to the Associated Press, Ryan "achieved one of his career goals: rewriting the tax code"; however, "on his other defining aim — balancing the budget and cutting back benefit programs like Social Security, Medicare and Medicaid — Ryan has utterly failed".
+According to the Associated Press, Ryan "achieved one of his career goals: rewriting the tax code"; however, "on his other defining aim—balancing the budget and cutting back benefit programs like Social Security, Medicare and Medicaid—Ryan has utterly failed".

 Constituent services

 In fiscal year 2008, Ryan garnered $5.4 million in congressional earmarks, including $3.28 million for bus service in Wisconsin, $1.38 million for the Ice Age Trail, and $735,000 for the Janesville transit system.
 In 2009, he successfully advocated with the Department of Energy for stimulus funds for energy initiatives in his district.

-Other home district projects he has supported include a runway extension at the Rock County Airport, an environmental study of the Kenosha Harbor, firefighting equipment for Janesville, road projects in Wisconsin, and commuter rail and streetcar projects in Kenosha.
+Other home district projects he has supported include a runway extension at the Southern Wisconsin Regional Airport, an environmental study of the Kenosha Harbor, firefighting equipment for Janesville, road projects in Wisconsin, and commuter rail and streetcar projects in Kenosha.
 In 2008, Ryan pledged to stop seeking earmarks.
 Prior to that he had sought earmarks less often than other representatives.
 Taxpayers for Common Sense records show no earmarks supported by Ryan for fiscal years 2009 and 2010.
 In 2012, Ryan supported a request for $3.8 million from the Department of Transportation for a new transit center in Janesville, which city officials received in July.

 Ryan was an active member of a task force established by Wisconsin governor Jim Doyle that tried unsuccessfully to persuade General Motors to keep its assembly plant in Janesville open.
 He made personal contact with GM executives to try to convince them to save or retool the plant, offering GM hundreds of millions of dollars of taxpayer-funded incentives.
 Following the closure of factories in Janesville and Kenosha, constituents expressed dissatisfaction with Ryan's voting history.
-During the 2011 Congressional summer break, Ryan held town hall meetings by telephone with constituents.
+During the 2011 congressional summer break, Ryan held town hall meetings by telephone with constituents.
 The only public meetings Ryan attended in his district required an admission fee of at least $15.

 In August 2011, constituents in Kenosha and Racine protested when Ryan would not meet with them about economic and employment issues, after weeks of emailed requests from them.
 His Kenosha office locked its doors and filed a complaint with the police, who told the protesters that they were not allowed in Ryan's office.

 Ryan maintained a mobile office to serve constituents in outlying areas.